STRENGTH AND HONOR

 “I know it,” Dusty said.

-She swung a leg up to face him, took up his hand once more and placed it lightly on her thigh.
+She swung a leg up to face him and brushed the back of her hand against his cheek.
 He looked at her intensely.

-“Endless possibilities,” Brenda said, more to herself, tracing his fingers with her own.
+“Endless possibilities,” Brenda said, more to herself.
 The gas pump clicked off and all was silent.

 “Cowboy,” she said, meeting his eyes.
 “This one’s on the house.”